bug77777/ReconMyWay/README.md

 _Replace example.com with the domain you are targeting_

 Next Steps
-After running ReconMyWay, you will have a set of useful data, including subdomains, live endpoints, JavaScript files, and other potentially interesting files.
+After running ReconMyWay, you will have a set of useful data, including **subdomains**, **live endpoints**, **JavaScript files**, and other potentially interesting files.
 You can use this data to perform further vulnerability scans with tools like Nuclei to detect weaknesses and security issues in the target application.